elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

   ![Open panel from command palette](../images/user_guide/pipeline-components/cmd-palette.png)

-#### Adding components to the registry
+#### Adding a component catalog

-To add a component registry entry:
+To add components from a catalog:

 1. Click `+` in the _Pipeline Components_ panel.
+1. Select a component catalog type from the list of available options.
 1. Define the registry entry.
 Refer to section [Configuration properties](#configuration-properties) for a description of each property.

 If the registry entry validates correctly, the associated pipeline components are added  to the pipeline editor's palette.

-#### Modifying a component registry entry
+#### Modifying a component catalog entry

 1. Click the `edit` (pencil) icon next to the entry name.
 1. Modify the registry entry as desired.

-#### Deleting components from the registry
+#### Deleting a component catalog from the registry

-To delete a component registry entry and its referenced component(s) from the Visual Pipeline Editor palette:
+To delete a component catalog entry and its referenced component(s) from the Visual Pipeline Editor palette:

 1. Click the `delete` (trash) icon next to the entry name.
 1. Confirm deletion.